Liam McCormick: Career

 In 1948, McCormick and Frank Corr formed an architectural studio called Corr and McCormick.
 The studio continued to exist until 1968, when McCormick then formed McCormick Tracey Mullarkey.
 McCormick continued to design churches until his retirement in 1982, after which he completed a number of private commissions, including the house near Greencastle of his close friend and Derry politician John Hume.
 During the 1970s, McCormick's architectural studio offices were firebombed, leading to the total destruction of his professional records.

 Awards

 In 1999 McCormick's St Aengus' Church, Burt, County Donegal was voted Ireland's "Building of the 20th century" in a readers' poll organised by the Royal Institute of the Architects of Ireland and the Sunday Tribune, which featured windows from a stained glass artist he commissioned for 11 of his buildings, Helen Moloney.
 Additionally McCormick was awarded the RIAI Triennial Gold Medal.

 Legacy

 McCormick was one of the founding members of the North West Architectural Association.
-He was also a member of the Ulster Architectural Heritage Society (UAHS), the Royal Society of Ulster Architects and the Royal Institute of Architects of Ireland.
+He was also a member of the Ulster Architectural Heritage Society (UAHS), the Royal Society of Ulster Architects and the Royal Institute of the Architects of Ireland.
 He was also a trustee of the Ulster Museum.
 In 1977, McCormick was awarded an honorary doctorate from Coleraine University.
 In 1984 he was made a Knight of St Gregory.